freschri/sample-eks-talks-freschi/README.md

-# Scalable LLM Inference on Kubernetes With NVIDIA NIMS, LangChain, Milvus and FluxCD
+# Scalable LLM Inference on Kubernetes with NVIDIA NIMS, LangChain, Milvus and FluxCD

 This is a companion repository to the talk titled _Scalable LLM Inference on Kubernetes With NVIDIA NIMS, LangChain, Milvus and FluxCD_ scheduled at AI_dev on August 28, 2025.
 Code is provided as reference for demo purposes.
 In a production environment, restrict privileges according to the principle of least privilege.